 The mojito's really were delicious and it was the best Mojito I've ever had!

 After La Bodeguita we continued on the night tour, visiting different locations around Old Havana.
 If we ever go back to Cuba I'm going to that restaurant on the rooftop below.
 It was beautiful and overlooked the water and had Cuba videos playing on the projector.
 Of course, it was way too hot to eat outside while we were there.
 Even at night it was 90 degrees with bad humidity.
 Although we were told that it was cooler than normal....

 Day 3: This was our last day in Cuba.
 We didn't take many photos this day.
 Just walked around seeing last minute things and then went to buy rum and cigars and some Cuban artwork.

 We went back to the ship and attended the Park West art auction.
 (While I worked for Norwegian, I also worked with Park West so I love attending their auctions and it's where I became an avid art collector!
-I always joke that all the money Park West paid me went right back to them when I bought all the artwork! haha) Devin and I both said that we wouldn't buy art onboard this time but of course we found art we loved and purchased it.
-Whooops! haha We did limit ourselves though and passed up some artwork that we loved...
+I always joke that all the money Park West paid me went right back to them when I bought all the artwork! haha) I both that I wouldn't buy art onboard this time but of course I found art I loved and purchased it.
+Whooops! haha I did limit myself though and passed up some artwork that I loved...